icecreammatt/mattcarrier.com/content/linux-web-services-part-i.md

 ## Lockdown

-We are now logged into the server, which right now is almost wide open to the internet.
+We are now logged into the server, which right now is almost wide open to the Internet.
 It is time to lock it down with the following steps:

 ### User account creation